kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Flume-log-appender/index.md

 The easiest way to create a Flume log appender for your application is by using Admin UI.

-To create a log appender which will be integrated with Hadoop or Spark, do the following:
+To create a log appender do the following:

-1. In the **Log appenders** window, click **Add log appender**.
+1.In the **Log appenders** window, click **Add log appender**. <br/>
-2. Enter the log appender name and description, select the minimum and maximum supported log schema version, and select necessary log metadata fields.
+2.Enter the log appender name and description, select the minimum and maximum supported log schema version, and select necessary log metadata fields. <br/>
-3. Set the log appender type to _Flume_.
+3.Set the log appender type to _Flume_. <br/>
-4. Fill in the Flume log appender configuration form. <br/>
+4.Fill in the Flume log appender configuration form. <br/>

-NOTE:
+>**NOTE:**
-Flume log appenders can have either prioritized or round robin host balancing.
+>Flume log appenders can have either prioritized or round robin host balancing.

+5.Configure host balancing. <br/>
-5. For the prioritized host balancing, add the number of hosts which is equal to the number of Flume nodes.
+5.a) For the prioritized host balancing, add the number of hosts which is equal to the number of Flume nodes.
 For every host, enter the host address, port and priority.
 The highest priority is 1.
 When choosing a server to which to save logs, an endpoint will send requests to the servers starting from the server with the highest priority. <br/>
-![Creating flume log appender](attach/creating-flume-log-appender.png)
-6. For round robin host balancing, add the number of hosts which is equal to the number of Flume nodes.
+![Creating flume log appender](attach/creating-flume-log-appender.png) 5.b) For round robin host balancing, add the number of hosts which is equal to the number of Flume nodes.
 For every host, enter the host address and port.
 When choosing a server to which to save logs, an endpoint will send requests to the servers according to the round robin algorithm. <br/>
-![Creating flume log appender step 2](attach/creating-flume-log-appender2.png)
+![Creating flume log appender step 2](attach/creating-flume-log-appender2.png) 7.Click **Add** button.
+Log appender is ready and operational at this point.
-7. Click **Add**.

 # Creating Flume log appender with Admin REST API